fossadev/fossabot-docs/docs/variables/botuptime.md

 # $(botuptime)

-Returns the uptime of the current channel's Fossabot shard.
+Returns the uptime of the current broadcaster's Fossabot shard.

 :::info